conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

 .. important::

-    In this example, we retrieve the CMake Conan package from a Conan repository with packages compatible with Conan 2.0.
+    In this example, we retrieve the *fmt* Conan package from a Conan repository with packages compatible with Conan 2.0.
 To run this example successfully you should add this remote to your Conan configuration (if did not already do it) doing:
     ``conan remote add conanv2 https://conanv2beta.jfrog.io/artifactory/api/conan/conan --index 0``